pucs-tech/ios-demo/README.md

 # PUCs iOS Ad Player Demo & Framework

-This repo contains the iOS demo app and framework.
+PUCs AdPlayer is a powerful yet simple-to-use framework to show ads over a AVPlayerViewController when paused.
+This repo contains the iOS demo app and the framework.

 ## Demo Usage